LoChingHei/Capstone_YachtTourism/README.md

 ## Summary

-`Our smart contract code is in 'chaincode' folder in .go file`
+`Our smart contract code is in 'chaincode' folder in 'yacht-chaincode.go' file`

 `Our front-end react app code is in the 'front-end-react-app' folder`